The Art of Elysium: Community arts

 TAOE provides community arts programs in fashion, film/theater, music, and visual arts.
 The organization has partnered with hospitals, schools, homeless shelters and eldercare facilities.
 In 2018, it was reported to offer 110 programs per month and serve over 30,000 individuals per year.

 Artist services

+TAOE renders artist services through events, career resources, and financial awards.
+The organization's "Art Salon" events feature artists' work through evenings of musical performances, panel discussions, and culinary innovations all in order to raise more money to continue funding their programs.